cyberjack256/weather/README.md

 ## 🎓 About this Project

 The **Weather Ingestion Wizard for Falcon LogScale** is crafted to support data ingestion and analysis learning in CrowdStrike's Falcon LogScale environment.
 This project provides a unique, hands-on learning experience by enabling the ingestion of diverse weather datasets for each student.
+It helps students generate and get data into LogScale quickly, using an open-source real-world dataset to test their connection and knowledge of ingestion APIs.

 ### LOG 200: Managing and Administering LogScale